jakob-he/string-kernel/README.md

 Documentation
 =============

-The full documentation including tutorials and examples with each kernel can be found at: https://www.string-kernel.readthedocs.io
+The full documentation including tutorials and examples with each kernel is available [here](https://string-kernel.readthedocs.io/en/latest/).

 Getting Started